jonocodes/whyfi/slides.md

     * people who forgot about their investments<!-- .element: class="fragment" -->
     * people who are dead<!-- .element: class="fragment" -->

+Note: to the young people in the room, time is on your side

 ---

 ## Keep Disciplined